 There is a big difference between fatalism and the Christian faith.
 We are not “puppets.”
 The Bible assumes our human responsibility.
 Our choices are meaningful and our actions bring about change.
 God is in charge and at the same time we’re free and responsible.

 The Bible teaches the absolute sovereignty of God.
 My friend, R.C.
-Sproul, says that if there is one molecule outside of God’s sovereignty, then nothing is under God’s sovereignty.
+Sproul, said that if there was one molecule outside of God’s sovereignty, then nothing was under God’s sovereignty.
 In other words, God is in charge of everything and Romans 8:28 is true.
 If there is anything in the world not under God’s control, then God is not really God.
 The Bible also teaches that we are free and responsible.
 Our individual decisions and the decisions of nations affect the way things are.

 God’s universal love is taught in John 3:16, 2 Peter 3:9 and 1 Timothy 2:4, among other passages of Scripture.

 The love of God can be seen throughout creation for all of us—in the warmth of the sun and a beauty of a sunset, the laughter of a child and the joy of an ice cream cone.
 On a deeper level, the world is still intact, we are breathing and the grace of God is at work, affecting all people.
 (If God gave us all exactly what we deserve because of sin, the world and all of us would be destroyed in an instant.)